-The best trauma treatment is one that both integrates the parts of our “house” that have been shut down, helps us reprocess and make sense of what happened, and remove or lessen the emotional response when remembering the trauma.
+The best trauma treatment is one that integrates the parts of our “house” that have been shut down, helps us reprocess and make sense of what happened, and remove or lessens the emotional response when remembering the trauma.
 This often involves a combination of cognitive-behavioral therapy and Eye Movement Desensitization and Reprocessing Therapy (EMDR).
 The clinicians at Calm Mind Counseling Center are trained in both modalities of treatment.
-If you find yourself experiencing traumatic stress, our clinicians are able to help.
+If you find yourself experiencing traumatic stress, our clinicians can help.

 Greenberg, Melanie.
 How PTSD and Trauma Affect Your Brain Functioning. https://www.psychologytoday.com/us/blog/the-mindful-self-express/201809/how-ptsd-and-trauma-affect-your-brain-functioning